Finitistic dimensions over commutative DG-rings: Abstract

 \section{Abstract}

-We study the small and big finitistic projective, injective and flat dimensions over a non-positively graded commutative noetherian DG-ring $A$ with bounded cohomology.
-Our main results generalize results of Bass and Raynaud-Gruson to this derived setting, showing that any bounded DG-module $M$ of finite flat dimension satisfies $\projdim_A(M) \le \dim(\mrm{H}^0(A)) -\inf(M)$.
-We further construct DG-modules of prescribed projective dimension, and deduce that the big finitistic projective dimension satisfies the inequalities $\dim(\mrm{H}^0(A)) - \amp(A) \le \msf{FPD}(A) \le \dim(\mrm{H}^0(A))$.
-It is further shown that this result is optimal, in the sense that there are examples that achieve either bound.
-As an application, new vanishing results for the derived Hochschild (co)homology of homologically smooth algebras are deduced.
+In this paper we study the finitistic dimensions of commutative noetherian non-positive DG-rings with finite amplitude.
+We prove that any DG-module $M$ of finite flat dimension over such a DG-ring satisfies $\projdim_A(M) \leq \dim(\mrm{H}^0 (A)) - \inf(M)$.
+We further provide explicit constructions of DG-modules with prescribed projective dimension and deduce that the big finitistic projective dimension satisfies the bounds $\dim(\mrm{H}^0 (A)) - \amp(A) \leq \mathsf{FPD}(A) \leq \dim(\mrm{H}^0(A))$.
+Moreover, we prove that DG-rings exist which achieve either bound.
+As a direct application, we prove new vanishing results for the derived Hochschild (co)homology of homologically smooth algebras.